glassroom/generalized_orders_of_magnitude/README.md

 # generalized_orders_of_magnitude

-Initial reference implementation of generalized orders of magnitude (GOOMs), for Pytorch.
-This repository implements GOOMs complex-typed Pytorch tensors that exponentiate elementwise to floating-point tensors.
+Initial reference implementation of generalized orders of magnitude (GOOMs), for PyTorch.
+This repository implements GOOMs complex-typed PyTorch tensors that exponentiate elementwise to floating-point tensors.
 They enable you to work with real numbers that exceed the limits of torch.float32 and torch.float64.

 TODO: A simple example showing floats failing but GOOMs succeeding